Celiac Disease

-Many people have gluten sensitivities yet don't test positive for Celiac disease.
-These individuals can have various health issues ranging from bloating to headaches to fatigue.
+Many people might have gluten sensitivities yet don't test positive for Celiac disease.
+These individuals can also have various health issues ranging from bloating to headaches to fatigue.

-To find out if you have a gluten sensitivity, ask yourself the following questions:
+To find out if you have a gluten sensitivity or possibly celiac disease, ask yourself the following questions:

 1. Do you experience frequent bloating or gas?